-The e-Safety Policy relates to the school's safeguarding policies and practices as well as to other policies including those for ICT, Anti-Bullying and Child Protection.
+The e-Safety Policy relates to the school's safeguarding policies and practices as well as to other policies including those for ICT, Anti-Bullying (as part of the Behaviour policy) and Child Protection.

 - The school will appoint an e-Safety Coordinator.
 This will be the Designated Child Protection Coordinator as the roles overlap. - Our e-Safety Policy has been written by the school, building on the Kent e-Safety Policy and government guidance.
 It has been agreed by all staff and approved by Governors. - The e-Safety Policy and its implementation will be reviewed annually. - The e-Safety Policy was revised by: Tom Jones (Assistant Head Teacher) - It was approved by the Governors on: 4th February 2014